96 experiments across 16 agent-based models exploring Beinhocker's Origin of Wealth

 Parameter sweeps were designed to isolate the effect of a single variable at a time (mutation rate, population size, connectivity, delay length, environmental stability), with the baseline configuration representing default or empirically calibrated values.
 Experiments range from 50 to 500 ticks depending on the model's convergence characteristics, with 200 ticks as the most common duration.

-Empirical validation compares 23 simulation outputs against published measurements from peer-reviewed literature in finance, supply chain management, evolutionary biology, organizational science, and network theory.
+Empirical validation compares 41 simulation outputs against published measurements from peer-reviewed literature in finance, supply chain management, evolutionary biology, organizational science, network theory, urban sociology, and population ecology.
 Match quality is assessed as Strong (within empirical range), Moderate (correct direction, approximate magnitude), or Weak (qualitative match only).